-For the next few years, SAP Ariba consulting partners, like CCP Global, will be increasingly in demand to help with this type of project as everyone rushes to upgrade to for that 2027 deadline.
-If you wait too long, you might not be able to get the expert support you need, or you may end up paying a premium for support or having to settle for a company that may not have the years of experience and expertise you want to guarantee a successful deployment.
+For the next few years, SAP Ariba consulting partners, like CCP Global, will be increasingly in demand to help with this type of project as everyone rushes to upgrade for that 2027 deadline.
+If you wait too long, you might not be able to get the expert support you need, or you may end up paying a premium for support or having to settle for a company that may not have the expertise you want to guarantee a successful deployment.

 3. SAP support will be stretched as the deadline approaches.

-There is some level of support required from SAP for these projects because there are certain things on their end that only they can deploy.
-If everyone waits until 2025 to upgrade, SAP might be stretched so thinly that they might not be able to manage all those projects at once.
+There is some level of support required from SAP for these projects because there are certain aspects that only they can deploy.
+If everyone waits until 2025 to upgrade, SAP support might be stretched so thinly they might not be able to manage all those projects at once.
 That could make it very challenging, if not impossible, to get the support from SAP required for the volume of upgrades happening at that time.

 Other Reasons to Move Now

 Aside from those three timeframe issues that will be inevitable for those who wait too long, there are other legitimate reasons to go ahead and pull the trigger and make the switch to S/4HANA now.
-Even if you THINK you don’t need the upgraded features of S/4HANA, there are opportunities for general process improvement that may justify the early investment in the technology.
+Even if you THINK you don’t need the upgraded features of S/4HANA, there are opportunities for general process improvement that may justify the early investment in the technology, such as:

 1. Take full advantage of the value proposition of S/4HANA.